-If a parent presents evidence to the District of military orders that military family will be stationed in the State of Nebraska during the current or following school year, the District will enroll preliminarily the parent's students.
+If a parent presents evidence to the District of military orders that the military family will be stationed in the State of Nebraska during the current or following school year, and the parent resides in or is stationed on federally owned property within the boundaries of the District, the District will enroll preliminarily the parent's students, including any such student that has an Individualized Education Plan, a 504 Plan, or otherwise receives special education services.

 Legal Reference: Neb.
 Rev. Stat.
 Sections 43-2001 to 43-2012

 Neb.
 Rev. Stat.
 Sec.
 79-214

 Neb.
 Rev. Stat.
 Sections 79-217 to 79-223

 Neb.
 Rev. Stat.
 Sec.
 79-266.01

 173 NAC Chapters 3 and 4 (HHS Regulations)

-Date of Adoption: August 24, 2020
+Date of Adoption: [Insert Date]